wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-exchange-online/includes/6-examine-email-migration-options.md

      -  Classic Full
      -  Classic Minimal
      -  Classic Express
  -  **Modern Hybrid topology**.
 Modern Hybrid doesn't require any inbound HTTPS connection from Exchange Online to the internal Exchange organization.
 Instead, the Exchange Hybrid Agent connects the on-premises Exchange organization and Exchange Online.
 This agent is installed on a server and runs as a service that connects to Exchange Online using an outbound HTTPS connection.
-The Hybrid Agent supports free/busy requests from Exchange Online to the on-premises Exchange server and mailbox migrations.<br><br>In a hybrid Exchange deployment, Modern Hybrid is the preferred option because you don't have to install extra components for incoming HTTPS connections.
+The Hybrid Agent supports free/busy requests from Exchange Online to the on-premises Exchange server and mailbox migrations.

+    In a hybrid Exchange deployment, Modern Hybrid is the preferred option because you don't have to install extra components for incoming HTTPS connections.
 However, if your organization uses Microsoft Teams, you can't use this option if you want the Microsoft Teams users to continue to use their mailboxes in the company's on-premises Exchange servers.
 In this case, the Classic Full hybrid option is the company's only choice.
 The Modern Hybrid topology includes:

      -  Modern Full
      -  Modern Minimal